section-engineering-education/engineering-education/content/articles/get-geolocation-by-ip-address-and-country/index.md

 ### Introduction

-Is your website requesting the customers to submit their nationality or other location related data? if so, it is better to retrieve it automatically by using a geolocation API.
-For my digital product shop, I used a popular geolocation API service to collect the clients' whereabouts.
-It's usually a good idea to make data entry easier for the end user.
-We should make them happy by making the process as painless as possible.
+Geolocation provides information about the geographic location of a user.
+Specifically, the IP address is used by the geolocation service to determine the location.
 We'll look at how to get geolocation using an IP address and a country name and code.
 It’s a two step process where the step1 is to get the IP address and the step 2 is to get the geolocation.

 ### Table of content